 It starts out as a powder (a blend of raw cacao, bamboo charcoal, soil nutrients, and spices), only releasing its potent healing elements once mixed with water.
 The resulting mousse heals blemishes, fights inflammation, encourages circulation, and visibly tightens pores pretty much instantly.
 Use Lindstrom’s facial treatment bowl and brush to mix the paste.

-In-office blue light treatments soothe inflammation and kill bacteria; both Wechsler and Anolik use them with tween and teen patients.
+In-office blue light treatments soothe skin; both Wechsler and Anolik use them with tween and teen patients.
 For more severe cases, medications like antibiotics and Accutane can be used starting at age 12.
 Wechsler always emphasizes that if a patient ever has a pimple that’s large enough to inject with cortisone that’s really bothering them, she’ll always make the time to see them that day.
 If you feel it’s merited, never hesitate to drag even a reluctant sufferer to the dermatologist: it’s a problem worth fixing.

 Coola’s Matte Tint SPF 30 has the freakiest (and coolest) feel ever: It goes on like foam dust, leaving nary a trace behind.
 It has a very sheer universal tint and matte finish that hides imperfections and evens skin tone, too, meaning it’s kind of magic in a bottle.

 Beautycounter Dew Skin Tinted Moisturizer SPF 20goop, $45